lieuwebakker/self-samples/README.md

-# SELF demo scripts
+# $SELF demo scripts

 ## Introduction

-These sample scripts are a copy of the SELF API Server and meant to demonstrate the basic code for a standard implementation of SELF.
+These sample scripts are a copy of the scripts running on our  $SELF API Server at https://self-api.com and meant to demonstrate the minimal code for a basic implementation of $SELF.

 For the sake of simplicity we limited the demo scripts to just the elementary functionality.

-Both scripts have a .mjs extension.
+Both demo scripts have a .mjs extension.

 A file with .mjs extension is a JavaScript source code file that is used as an ECMA Module (ECMAScript Module) in Node.js applications.